-It also puts four tourists in the spotlight because they stripped naked and urinated at the summit six days before the quake.
+It also puts four tourists in the spotlight when their photos viewed by many as unacceptable went viral.
+They stripped naked and urinated at the summit six days before the quake and because of these acts they were under public scrutiny.
 The Sabah natives believed that this angered “Aki“, the mountain protector and such disrespect to the sacred mountain triggered the strongest earthquake in Malaysia since 1976.

 Since 2007, Mt.
 Kinabalu is considered a major attraction, not just in Malaysia but also internationally being the country’s first UNESCO World Heritage Site and the world’s highest via ferrata trail on a steep terrain.

 One has to take a short training in the Pendant Hut around 4pm the day before summiting Low’s Peak to experience the via ferrata trail.
 The enthusiastic trainer, Valerian Joannes, who discussed to us the basics of the Mountain Torq activity was sadly among the fatalities.